shieldgenerator7/CreatureCombat/CreatureCombatWyl.md

 -   Terrain Bonus – a positive terrain mod
 -   Terrain Mod – an additional amount of power a creature gets for being in a certain terrain.
 Positive for a favored terrain, negative for a difficult terrain.
 Default is 0 if the terrain is not listed on the creature
 -   Terrain Penalty – a negative terrain mod
+-   Transform into – add a Creature type to a Creature
+-   Transform out of – remove a Creature type from a Creature
 -   Travel Zone – creatures can move here to be temporarily outside the game.
 When a new landmark is revealed, you may move any of your creatures in the Travel Zone to the new landmark.
 -   Trigger – to activate an ability when its condition is met
+-   Triggering creature – an ability that contains this word uses it to refer to the creature that took the action that triggered the ability
 -   Value – a variable that is used to change the game state.
 Commonly tracked with counters.
 Values cannot go below 0.
 Values default to 0.
 -   Wounded – a creature is wounded while its Damage value is 1 or more.